jkeneda/jupyter-math-book/docs/business-algebra/functions/1-c-graphs-of-functions.md

 # Graphs of Functions

 In this section, we'll see how to graphically represent functions.
+We'll also explore the {term}`domain` and {term}`range` of a function, given its graph.

+## Zoom In

+Let's start with the most basic type of relation - a finite set of ordered pairs.

-## Graphs of Discrete Relations
+### Graphs of Discrete Relations

 We've defined a relation as a set of ordered pairs $(x, y)$.
 For example, we can define a relation $r = \{(1,3), (2, 1), (3, 5)\}$.
 When the inputs and outputs are real numbers (like in $r$), we can represent the same relation using a graph in the $xy$-plane, where $x$ is represented by the horizontal axis and $y$ is represented by the vertical axis.